isomerpages/ura-lkywcp/pages/faq.md

 #### **What do I need to submit for Stage B?**

-The nominated city will be informed via email to prepare and submit a detailed report using the [official report template](/stage-b/#stage-b-templates).
-This report comprises the following:
+The nominated city will be informed via email to prepare and submit a detailed report using the official report template[^2].

-- Key statistics comparing the city today and 10-20 years ago
-- Background of the city
-- Explanation of the city’s overall master plan or strategy
-- A selection of three (3) key projects covering different aspects to demonstrate the success in implementing the master plan or strategy
-- Key visuals (photos, diagrams, charts, etc.)
-- 2-5 reference letters written and signed by independent third parties
-- Optional supporting documents such as city reports, media reports, accolades, etc.

-Cities should note that this report may require some time and resources to complete.
-An incomplete report may render the submission invalid.
-For more information, please click [here](/stage-b).

 #### **Can the city submit additional non-English materials?**